margelo/react-native-filament/README.md

 react-native-filament is a powerful 3D rendering engine for React Native.
 It features:

-* ⚡ Native GPU accelerated rendering using [filament](https://github.com/google/filament)
+* 🧊 Native C++ physically based rendering using [filament](https://github.com/google/filament)
+* 🏀 Native C++ physics using [bullet3](https://github.com/bulletphysics/bullet3)
-* 🏎️ Uses Metal on iOS and OpenGL/Vulkan on android
+* 🏎️ GPU-accelerated by Metal and OpenGL/Vulkan
-* 📹 Rendering happens on a separate thread, nothing blocks the JS thread
+* 📹 Renders on separate Threads
-* 🏀 Comes with a physics engine as well, wrapping [bullet3](https://github.com/bulletphysics/bullet3)
-* 📦 Easy to use declarative API
+* 📦 Easy to use reactive declarative API
+* 📚 Well documented
 * ✅ Supports old and new arch

 ### Installation